Aiven-Open/klaw-docs/docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 problems for consumers, as well as infrastructure-related issues that result in the loss of zookeeper/Kafka configurations.

-In the context of infrastructure failures, let\'s consider a scenario with 1000 topics, each possessing a unique configuration stored in a zookeeper.
+In the context of infrastructure failures, let's consider a scenario with 1000 topics, each possessing a unique configuration stored in a zookeeper.
 Now, imagine a situation where a disaster strikes, causing the zookeeper to crash and be unable to recover.
 This raises a critical
 question: how swiftly can you retrieve the information and reboot your server?
-It\'s not just about having methods to store information but also about strategically implementing storage and retrieval processes for efficient recovery.
+It's not just about having methods to store information but also about strategically implementing storage and retrieval processes for efficient recovery.